EMFs & Blue Light: How They Disrupt Mitochondrial Health and Circadian Rhythm

 These effects are not theoretical or fringe.
 They reflect fundamental principles of circadian biology, redox signaling, and cellular energy regulation.

-Symptoms of Electromagnetic Field and Blue Light Overload
+Symptoms of EMF and Blue Light Overexposure

 Sensitivity to electromagnetic exposure or disrupted light environments can present with a range of nonspecific symptoms.
 Common patterns include (10):